 Go ye therefore and place your mat wherever you like it.
-Mine is at my front door, but I did move it around in my kitchen and inside the front door.
+Mine is at my front door, but I did move it around in my kitchen and inside the front door for a while.
 I might make one for inside if I can find a budget friendly blank one that’s nice and comfy.
 When I do, I will of course share the pictures with you.

 I hope you have enjoyed this tutorial.
 Please leave a comment below and add a picture of your mat when you make it.
 Know someone who would love this?
 Please share!
 Follow me on social media and sign up using your email below so you don’t miss a post.

-If you like this, you might like this Valentine’s Day globe and this scallop wall art that you can use in so many ways.
-I am using it as a V-day back drop in our living room now, but in the past it was made for the back drop behind the dessert table for my daughter’s Sweet 16 and then used as a headboard for my step-daughter’s bed.
+If you like this, you might like this Valentine’s Day globe, this scallop wall art that you can use in so many ways, and this Valentine’s Day tabletop decor piece.
+I am using it as a V-day back drop in our living room now, but in the past it was made for the backdrop behind the dessert table for my daughter’s Sweet 16 and then used as a headboard for my stepdaughter’s bed.